kipu23/ping/README.md

   - implement Get, Get(string id) and Create methods for now, add the remaining methods later if needed

 - enable cors for the ui (https://docs.microsoft.com/en-us/aspnet/core/security/cors?view=aspnetcore-5.0)
-  - in StartUp.cs, configure all origins with "*"
+  - in StartUp.cs, allow all origins, headers and methods.

 - modify *launchSettings.json*, to be able to test the application
   - set *launchUrl*
   - set *applicationUrl*

-TODO: create docker-compose-backend.yaml
+- create docker-compose-backend.yaml to be able to implement ui without running the ms in the IDE

 ### Create UI